Geographic Virtual Pooling of Hospital Resources: Data-Driven Tradeoff between Waiting and Traveling

 (1) Problem definition: Using patient-level data from 72 MRI hospitals in Ontario, Canada from 2013 to 2017, we find that over 60% of patients exceeded their wait time targets.
-We conduct a data-driven analysis to quantify the reduction in the Fraction Exceeding Target (FET) for MRI services through geographic resource sharing while controlling for the cost of patient driving.
+We conduct a data-driven analysis to quantify the reduction in the Fraction Exceeding Target (FET) for MRI services through geographic virtual resource sharing while limiting incremental driving time.

-(2) Academic/Practical Relevance: Grouping hospitals in the same geographic region into resource-sharing pools can reduce waiting time but increase travel costs.
-We prove analytically that partial pooling typically dominates complete pooling and no pooling for a simple linear city model with homogeneous patients.
+(2) Academic/Practical Relevance: Resource sharing among hospitals clustered in (possibly non-continuous) geographic regions can reduce waiting time but increase traveling costs.
+We prove analytically that partial geographic pooling typically dominates complete pooling and no pooling for a simple linear city model with homogeneous patients.
 We present a data-driven method to solve the generalized (practical but more difficult) geographic pooling problem of 72 hospitals with heterogeneous patients with different wait time targets located in a two-dimensional region.

-(4) Results: Our resource pooling model lowers the FET to 34% while limiting patients' driving time to maximally two hours.
-In addition, our model and method show that only eight additional scanners are needed to achieve 10% FET while 50 additional scanners would be needed without resource sharing.
+(4) Results: Our resource pooling model lowers the FET from 67% to 37% while constraining the average incremental travel time below three hours.
+In addition, our model and method show that only ten additional scanners are needed to achieve 10% FET while 50 additional scanners would be needed without resource sharing.
+Each individual hospital, measured over at least two weeks, is better off financially and socially (e.g., achieves a higher machine utilization and a lower FET).

-(5) Managerial Implication: Our paper provides a practical, data-driven geographical resource-sharing model that hospitals can readily implement.
+(5) Managerial Implication: Our paper provides a practical, data-driven geographical resource sharing model that hospitals can readily implement.
 Our solution method achieves a near-optimal solution with low computational complexity.
-Using smart data-driven scheduling and routing, a little extra capacity placed at the right location is all we need to achieve the desired FET under geographic resource sharing.
+Using smart data-driven scheduling, a little extra capacity placed at the right location is all we need to achieve the desired FET under geographic resource sharing.

 Keywords: Healthcare, Data-Driven, Resource Sharing, Recurrent Neural Network, Genetic Algorithms